Steering Geometry Explained: A Comprehensive Guide | Updated 2025

 Recognizing the Signs of Poor Wheel Alignment

 Your car often sends clear signals when its steering isn’t right.
 Ignoring these signs can lead to more costly repairs later, so it’s important to take notice.
+In the world of advanced EVs, Tesla models are designed with intelligent diagnostics and precision engineering that help drivers detect and correct such issues early.
+To explore how these innovations work and the unique technologies behind Tesla’s success, explore Tesla Electric Vehicles a comprehensive guide that explains Tesla’s architecture, battery systems, autopilot features, and the engineering breakthroughs that set them apart in the EV industry.
 You might feel your vehicle pulling to one side as you try to drive straight, or your steering wheel may look crooked even when your wheels face forward.
 Another common sign is uneven or quick tire wear, especially on the inner or outer edges of the tires.
 You might also hear your tires squeal when you make normal turns.
 If you notice any of these issues, it strongly suggests you need a wheel alignment.

 Preparing for Artificial Intelligence Job Interviews?
 Have a Look at Our Blog on Artificial Intelligence Interview Questions and Answers To Ace Your Interview!